turkufrontend/turkufrontend.github.io/index.md

 Turku &hearts; Frontend is the #1 community for frontend developers and designers in Turku.

 We organize monthly meetups, hackathons, programming competitions and other gatherings to promote developer culture.
 Our doors are open for everyone: beginners, curious, hobbyists, professionals and beyond.

+Our meetups would not be possible without our [amazing speakers](/speakers)